onap/vnfrqts-requirements/docs/Chapter7.rst

   onboarding the xNF into the ONAP environment and automating processes for putting the licenses into use and managing the full lifecycle of the licenses.
-The details of this license model are described in Appendix C. Note: License metadata support in ONAP is not currently available and planned for 1Q 2018.
+The details of this license model are described in Tables C1 to C8 in the Appendix.
+Note: License metadata support in ONAP is not currently available and planned for 1Q 2018.

 Configuration Management
 ---------------------------------------------------